 until the spring pressure is released, then remove the screws.

-From the rear, push the shaft outwards until it is clear of the carry
+shaft to the centre pillar, push the shaft outwards until it is clear

-mechanism, then push out the short pin holding the top of the carry
+of the carry mechanism, then push out the short pin on the right-hand

 - Remove the back-transfer stop plate from the end pillar (on your